0xNirvana/Writeups/OWASP_Top_10/writeup.md

 Hint: Check for a file named `00-header`.

 With this the Day 1 Injection Challenge completes and I'll be back again tomorrow when `Broken Authentication` challenge begins!!!

+P.S.
+As this is a live challenge I'll be adding the latest challenge write-up only 24 hours after the latest challenge goes live!!!